 In the last year The Thrift Shop has added monthly craft classes to promote recycling and reusing and launched their own private label, Hatched, a line of upcycled products made by staff and volunteers.
 Hatched products are made from unsalable donations and are sold at island craft fairs.

-Sandy Pratt, Thrift Shop Manager
+Marshall Pratt, Thrift Shop Manager